zjt000125/Notes/Pose_Optimize_Gaussian/pose_optimize_gaussian.md

 - [x] test if the code can run successfully
 - [x] understand the argument input mechanism
 - [x] find all the content about poses
-- [ ] implement the Cameramodel class
+- [x] implement the Cameramodel class
-- [ ] test if it's ok to move viewpoint_stack out of loops
+- [x] test if it's ok to move viewpoint_stack out of loops
-- [ ] make the pose variables differentiable by changing the Camera class in original code
+- [x] make the pose variables differentiable by changing the Camera class in original code
 - [x]  understand the sparf pose representation, and use it in 3d gaussian
-- [ ] Use blender dataset as gt, choose three ordered frames for testing
+- [x] Use blender dataset as gt, choose 2 ordered frames for testing
-- [ ] add small random perturbations to the second frame pose, try to use the gaussian to optimize the pose
+- [ ] finish the pose estimation using local gaussian
-- [ ] train the gaussian-splatting, optimize the pose and gaussian jointly, save the poses after each iteration.
+- [ ] save the camera pose into the nerfstudio format
-- [ ] visualize the pose optimization process during the training
+- [ ] visualize the camera pose and see if it's reasonable